 A Guide to TV Commercial Production

-This step-by-step guide will take you through everything you need to know to produce a TV commercial.
+This step-by-step guide will take you through everything you need to know to make an advertisement for TV.
 It will cover some of the same areas as our Corporate Video Guide did but there are some essential aspects that we’ve covered here that aren’t included elsewhere.

 No matter what type of advert you’re wanting to produce, one fundamental difference between producing videos for TV and online is time.
 When creating a 60 second TV commercial, it has to be exactly 60 seconds, not a frame longer, which is why it’s so vital to put a lot of time and effort into the pre-production.